YerazLab/Yeraz-Zabbix-Modules/README.md

 <img src="ressources/readme/enhanced.gif" width="500" style="margin-bottom:20px" />

-# Text
+# HTML (WIP)

-A simple but missing widget in Zabbix to display a text on the dashboard.
+A simple but missing widget in Zabbix to display an HTML code (a simple code like a H1 or a complex structure) on the dashboard.

 # Installation